sinclairzx81/typescript.api/README.md

 __Example__

-The following will load the program.ts source file, compile it, then reflect.
-The reflected metadata is written to the console as a JSON string.
+The following will resolve the source file 'program.ts', compile it, then reflect its meta data to the console as a JSON string.

 ```javascript
 var typescript = require("typescript.api");